Best Android phones 2018: What should you buy?

 Speaking of the camera, the S9 has the same 12MP sensor as the S8, but Samsung has made a series of small, meaningful changes to what was already a great system.
 While it doesn’t have a second camera like the S9+, it does have a dual-aperture feature that switches between f/1.5 and f/2.4.
 There’s also a Super Slo-mo setting that records up to 960fps with motion detection so you won’t miss a trick.
 Without a dual camera, you won’t get true portrait shots, but Samsung’s selective focus does a fine job of mimicking the effect.

 Granted, if you just got a new phone last year, the S9 probably isn’t worth it (unless you’re on an upgrade plan).
-But if your S7-era handset is looking a little worse for wear, this is the phone to buy.
+But if your S7-era handset is looking a little worse for wear and you don’t need a 6-inch screen, this is the phone to buy.

 Best overall phone: Runner-up